IZAR23537/CarND-TrafficSignClassifier-P2/writeup_template.md

 As a first step, I decided to convert the images to grayscale in order to reduce the image depth.

-Next, I normalized the image data by divided the image values by 127.5 and subtracting it by 1
+Next, I normalized the image data by divided the image values by 127.5 and subtracting it by 1.

-Here are the original and the transformed state of the images:

-![alt text][image3]

 #### 2. Describing the final model architecture.